input-output-hk/partner-chains/docs/developer-guides/setting-up-token-management-partner-chains.md

 * `--reserve-initial-deposit-amount`: The initial amount of tokens to deposit into the reserve.

 * `--payment-signing-key-file`: Your payment signing key file for transaction signing.
+This key has to have `reserve-initial-deposit-amount` in its wallet.

 ### Steps